LOYNO Master Plan: Student Health and Counseling

 Student Health Services

 At Student Health Services (SHS), our medical professionals provide primary care treatment and education about personal health issues that are important to students.
-You can think of SHS as the on-campus urgent care clinic.
+Explore Student Health Services FAQs.

 Our services include: